 POLICY INDICATOR DATA SOURCE TARGET TRIGGER FOR ACTION POTENTIAL ACTION OF CONTINGENCY Earlestown Town Centre and on the edge of these centres.
-75% of the site area. met; if the policy has been applied accurately to the permissions which led to the trigger being applied, consider whether the policy needs to be reviewed.
+75% of the site area. met; if the policy has been applied accurately to the permissions which led to the trigger being applied, consider whether the policy needs to be updated reviewed.
 5 Year housing land supply Development management processes To have a 5 year + housing supply Having fewer than 5 years' supply (plus the required buffer) of housing land.
-Consideration of the barriers to delivery of sites after permission is granted, and working with partners to overcome them.
+Consideration of the barriers to delivery of sites after permission is granted and working with partners to overcome them.
 Consideration of whether sufficient planning permissions are being granted (and within statutory time limits).
 Seek to maintain an appropriate mix of sites to sustain delivery.
 Use proactive pre-application process to speed up the application process.
-Seek funding to unlock brownfield sites to boost the housing supply.
+Seek funding to unlock brownfield sites to boost the

-POLICY INDICATOR DATA SOURCE TARGET TRIGGER FOR ACTION POTENTIAL ACTION OF CONTINGENCY Consider early review of the Local Plan if there is longterm underperforman ce against the 5 year supply.
-LPA05.1 - Strategic Housing Sites Number of dwellings granted planning consent and delivered on strategic housing sites Housing monitoring Delivery of strategic sites in accordance with the housing trajectory Number of dwellings completed on strategic sites falls below 75% of target Consideration of the barriers to delivery of sites after permission is granted, and working with partners to overcome them.
+POLICY INDICATOR DATA SOURCE TARGET TRIGGER FOR ACTION POTENTIAL ACTION OF CONTINGENCY Consider the need for an early review update of the Local Plan if there is long- term underperforman ce against the 5 year supply, or if the housing land supply position falls significantly below the required level.
+LPA05.1 - Strategic Housing Sites Number of dwellings granted planning consent and delivered on strategic housing sites Housing monitoring Delivery of strategic sites in accordance with the housing trajectory Number of dwellings completed on strategic sites falls below 75% of target Consideration of the barriers to delivery of sites after permission is granted and working with partners to overcome them.
 Use proactive pre-application process to speed up the application process.
-Consider the mix of homes on site to drive Consider early review of the Local Plan if there is significant under-delivery on the strategic sites.
-LPA06 - Safeguarded Land Number and extent of planning applications approved on land safeguarded for post-203 7 5 Development management processes Zero 10% (or more) of land safeguarded granted planning consent for built development Failure to deliver sufficient employment Consider early review of the Local Plan.
+Consider the mix of homes on site to drive Consider early update of the Local Plan if there is significant under-delivery on the strategic sites.
+LPA06 - Safeguarded Land Number and extent of planning applications approved on Development management processes Zero 10% (or more) of land Safeguarded land granted planning Consider early update review of the Local Plan as actioned for Policies LPA04,